 8.4.2.
 Calliper Orientation

 The testing facility shall position the calliper to minimise potential interference with the incoming cooling air.
 Install the calliper above the disc with the center of the calliper in a 12-o’clock position as illustrated in Figure 8.6. irrespective of the mounting position at the vehicle.
 Other calliper orientations (i.e. vehicle’s mounting position) or configurations are not allowed and will invalidate the test.
-The parking brake shall be always dismounted for carrying out a brake emissions test.
+The parking brake shall be dismounted for carrying out a brake emissions test.
 Alternatively, a calliper without the parking brake feature shall be selected for the test.

 9. WLTP-Brake Cycle